kennytilton/matrix/cljs/shadow/matrixrn/README.md

-# MatrixRN -- The Petrie Dish
+# MatrixRN -- The Petri Dish

 Below is the read-me is from the original [rn-rf-shadow](https://github.com/PEZ/rn-rf-shadow) project from which it was cloned.
 It will help you run in different IDE stacks.
-What follows is rough directions to help someone with sufficient resolve explore MatrixRN.
+What follows are rough directions to help someone with sufficient resolve explore MatrixRN.

+I call this the Petri dish because it is where I am cultivating MatrixRN. ie, It is not done yet.
+It seems done, but it will grow as we implement new RN sample projects.
+That may seem obvious, but in the case of React Native I am finding any given widget can bring surprises when first used from MatrixRN.

+RN pros are welcome to pitch in!

 ## Running the demo project
 In a terminal: